electricimp/AWSDynamoDB/README.md

 #### AWS_DYNAMO_DB_ACTION_QUERY ####

-This action is a query operation tha uses the primary key of a table or a secondary index to directly access items from that table or index.
+This action is a query operation that uses the primary key of a table or a secondary index to directly access items from that table or index.
 For more details please see the [AWS DynamoDB documentation](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).

 ##### Parameters Table Keys #####